-These findings support our theory that it is not agricultural productivity and surplus that explains more complex hierarchical societies, but rather the productivity advantage of cereals over roots and tubers, the ensuing type of crop cultivated, and the resulting appropriability of the crop type.
+These cross-sectional findings support our theory that it is not agricultural productivity and surplus that explain more complex hierarchical societies.
+It is the productivity advantage of cereals over roots and tubers, the type of crop which is cultivated as a result, and the appropriability of the crop.

-Although the analysis accounts for a wide range of confounding factors, we cannot rule out completely that omitted variables may bias our cross section analysis.
-To overcome this concern, we employ another dataset compiled by Borcan, Olsson and Putterman (2014).
-This is a panel, based on present-day boundaries of 159 countries, with institutional information every five decades over the last millennium.
-This panel enables us to exploit the "Columbian exchange" as a natural experiment.
+Although this analysis accounts for a wide range of confounding factors, we cannot rule out completely that omitted variables may bias the results.
+To overcome this concern, we employ a panel dataset compiled by Borcan, Olsson and Putterman (2014).
+This dataset is based on present-day boundaries of 159 countries, with institutional information every five decades over the last millennium.
+With this data we can exploit the 'Columbian exchange' as a natural experiment.
 The new crops that became available, as a result of the transfer of crops between the New and the Old World, changed both the productivity of land and the productivity advantage of cereals over roots and tubers in the majority of the countries in our sample.
 Consistent with our theory, the panel regressions confirm that an increase in the productivity advantage of cereals over roots and tubers has a positive impact on hierarchical complexity, and an increase in land productivity does not.